Holidays in Hesse with typical Hessian specialties

 At the Jägerhof Maar village inn in Lauterbach, master butcher and meat sommelier Hans Schmidt awaits us.
 The robust Hesse is enthusiastic about homemade sausages.
 He attaches great importance to the quality of the meat and spices that he uses for his products.
 His chops come from pigs of the Swabian Hallian breed.
 These are grown in the Vogelsberg region.
 He stores the meat in his “treasury”.

-There, Dry Aged Beef hangs on the hook and waits for it to reach just the right maturity.
+There, dry aged beef hangs on the hook, waiting for it to reach the right level of maturity.
 Only then does Hans Schmidt process it further.
 With steaks or other dishes.
-He knows exactly when the meat is ready for a particular preparation.
-It can happen that he sends a guest away and puts him off.
+He knows exactly when the meat is ready for his typical Hessian specialties.
+It can happen that he sends a guest away again and puts him off.
 "Next week it's time.
-Then the meat is just right for a perfect rump steak. ”His regulars are familiar with this and are happy to let you in on the waiting time.
-They obviously know that patience is worthwhile.
+Then the meat is just right for a perfect rump steak. ”His regular guests know this and are happy to wait until they wait.
+Apparently they know that patience pays off.

 Four bratwursts for dinner

 He shows us how to make honey fennel sausage, Sausage, Fried potato sausage and merguez.
-"We all make the spice mixes for this ourselves," he explains, reaching into pots in which he keeps his ingredients.
+"We all make the spice mixes ourselves," he explains, reaching into pots in which he keeps his ingredients.
 He is not squeamish with the crowd.
-Especially with the Merguez, he cannot be stopped from our astonished looks.
+Especially when it comes to the Merguez, he cannot be stopped from our astonished looks.
 "A merguez has to be spicy," he laughs as the meat in the bowl turns increasingly fiery.
 Hessian specialties can challenge the taste buds.